cloudcomponents/cdk-constructs/packages/cdk-chatops/README.md

       slackChannelId: process.env.SLACK_CHANNEL_ID as string,
     });

-    const repository = new Repository(this, 'Repository', {
+    const webhook = new MSTeamsIncomingWebhookConfiguration(
-      repositoryName: 'notifications-repository',
-    });
+      this,
+      'MSTeamsWebhook',
+      {
+        url: process.env.INCOMING_WEBHOOK_URL as string,
+      },
+    );

     new RepositoryNotificationRule(this, 'RepoNotifications', {
       name: 'notifications-repository',